 h.
-Senate Advisory Committee on Diversity.

-The Senate Advisory Committee on Diversity ("SACD") is hereby established as a standing committee of the Academic Senate.
-The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this

-Committee, except as otherwise specifically described here.
-[User note: this committee was formerly known as the University Diversity
+Senate Advisory Committee on Equity, Diversity, and Inclusion.
+The Senate Advisory Committee on Equity, Diversity, and Inclusion ("SAC-ED!") is hereby established as a standing committee of the Academic Senate.
+The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
+[User note: From 2014 to 2020 this committee was named the Senate Advisory Committee on Diversity (SACD).
+It was formerly known as the Academic Senate as the senate as the senate and the senate apply for the senate apply